UW Huskies’ men’s basketball game in China canceled due to COVID-19 concerns

 Two weeks ago, the Pac-12 canceled nonconference games in football, men’s and women’s soccer and women’s volleyball.

-“The health and safety of our student-athletes and all those connected to Pac-12 sports continues to be our number one priority,” Pac-12 commissioner Larry Scott said in a statement July 10.
+“The health and safety of our student-athletes and all those connected to Pac-12 sports continues to be our number-one priority,” Pac-12 commissioner Larry Scott said in a statement July 10.
 “Our decisions have and will be guided by science and data, and based upon the trends and indicators over the past days, it has become clear that we need to provide ourselves with maximum flexibility to schedule, and to delay any movement to the next phase of return-to-play activities.”

 Washington played in the inaugural Pac-12 China Game, defeating Texas 77-71 on Nov.
 13, 2015.